Last reviewed: February 2026

 Lima itself has grown enormously — from 600,000 in 1940 to over 10 million today.
 The city sprawls across a desert irrigated by rivers from the Andes, perpetually short of water, perpetually growing.
 Inequality is visible everywhere: penthouse condos overlooking hillside slums, gleaming commercial centers adjacent to informal settlements.
 Yet Lima's cultural wealth is undeniable — pre-Columbian, colonial, Republican, and modern layers coexisting in ways that reward patient exploration.

-Currency: Peruvian Sol (PEN).
+Money: The local currency is Peruvian Sol (PEN).
 US dollars widely accepted in tourist areas — bring small bills.
 ATMs throughout Lima dispense soles.
 Credit cards accepted at most tourist establishments.
+Budget $30–$80 per person for a comfortable day including lunch, transport, and a few entry fees.

 Frequently Asked Questions